 Although it’s called “Learning in the Flow of Work,” it doesn’t always have to be directly tied to an individual’s current work-related tasks.
 It is a versatile approach to learning that should be adapted to various situations and contexts.

-Additionally, offering TRL activities can help polish the employee’s skills and competencies relevant to their role.
+Additionally, offering timely relevant learning activities can help polish the employee’s skills and competencies relevant to their role.
 The new knowledge is more likely to be retained when applied when needed.

 Such activities could repeat to help employees learn new skills and acquire knowledge to achieve proficiency and competence.